 A traditional employment agency assists job seekers in finding work, as well as helping companies to hire staff.
 Although this is increasingly unusual, some firms charge the job seeker for their services.
 Before you sign a contract with them, be sure to clarify, up front, if there will be a fee involved.

-Other traditional employment agencies are paid by the employer.
+The employer pays other traditional employment agencies.
 Many agencies specialize in a particular industry, such as sales and marketing, accounting, human resources management, legal, sports, or IT career searches.
 In most cases, we would not recommend using an agency that charges the job seeker.
 Given the number of agencies that are retained by employers to find a talented job candidate pool, most people will do just as well to submit their resumes, free of charge, to these agencies for consideration.

 Contingency Employment Agency